Saturday, January 31, 2026

 Crucial in that passage, for purposes of moment, are the words “free exercise” of religious faith and “peaceably to assemble.”
 One isn’t likely to hear those words frequently from Ellison, Walz, or Frey.
 But you did just hear them from America’s founders.

-True, the Bill of Rights’ protection of religious exercise specifies governmental, and not private actions.
+True, the Bill of Rights’ protection of religious exercise specifies freedom from governmental interference, not private actions.
 But local and state legal safeguards barring all invasive impedings of others’ faiths, apply.

 So does the integrity of private property.
 The Constutution doesn’t accord anyone the right to storm into Keith Ellison’s home at 2:47 AM, and bellow Meredith Wilson’s “76 Trombones.”